Olunowoade01/Introduction-to-jenkins/README.md

 - macOS with Homebrew installed
 - Jenkins installed and running
-- Docker installed and running
-- GitHub repository with application source code and Dockerfile
+- GitHub account and repository with application source code

 ---